-I opened the door leading to the hallway, and stepped out.
-The entire home seemed to be falling apart at the seams, and, I was careful in not exerting too much pressure in my steps lest the home fall apart around me.
-It wasn’t that I could be hurt by anything man made, but, it would have been trouble making such a conundrum in the world of the living.
-I was to collect shattered dreams, not be a mediator.
-Though, maybe I didn’t have any right to say that, after all, I had quite the problematic hobby.
+I opened the door leading to the hallway and stepped out.
+The entire home seemed ready to return to Earth.
+I was careful in not exerting too much pressure in my steps lest the home crumble.
+It wasn’t that I could be hurt by anything man made, but I didn’t want to trouble the World of the Living.
+I was to collect shattered dreams, that was my duty.
+I had no time to mingle about.
+Though, that was also a lie.

-I made my way to a set of stairs.
-Every step down the stairs was an ordeal all of its own, but, when I got to the base, I saw the front door.
-The glass was still intact, but, it was muddled and rendered worthless.
-There was a doorway to my right and my left, and, behind the stairs, were another door.
+I made my way to a set of stairs leading towards the main floor.
+Every step was an ordeal all of its own as their creaks filled the musty air.
+As I got to the base of the stairs, I noticed the front door.
+The glass was still intact, but it was muddled and rendered worthless.
+There was a doorway to my right and my left, and behind the stairs was another door.
 I wondered if such an abode would hold a shattered dream.
-If any a place, the home I had found myself in would have been an appropriate den of shattered dreams.
-If only the inanimate could have their dreams shattered.
-It wasn’t that I had a quota to acquire, but, it was my duty to see to it that I gather all the shattered dreams I could find, lest they be lost in the world and picked up by those wanting to use them for malice.
+Though perhaps it may have been more prudent to wonder if the furniture also produced dreams.

-I opened the last door of the hallway, producing another creek that would come to wake the dead, and entered into a large empty room.
-There was a window facing me when I had entered.
-It lead in a cascade of sunlight that filtered well into the room, exposing the dust in the air.
-And, not too far from the doorway, was a tiny girl, skipping along on a pathway drawn by chalk.
-When I opened the door, she was halfway through a skip, landed onto the tile labeled with the number four and looked over towards me.
-She had long hair, relatively long hair for a child of her age that was colored a light brown.
-She didn’t seem surprised to see me, nor scared nor, well, her blank expression might have been that of wonder.
-Other than the chalk on the floor, the playground she drew, and herself, the room was devoid of any furniture.
+I opened the door, producing a creak enough to wake the dead, and entered into a large backroom.
+A window faced me as I stepped in.
+A cascade of sunlight filtered into the room exposing the dust in the air.
+And not too far from the doorway was a tiny girl skipping along on a pathway drawn by chalk.
+She was halfway through a skip, landed onto the tile labeled with the number four and looked over towards me.
+She had long hazelnut hair that seemed to stick to her body.
+Her expression as she looked at me was clear.
+Other than the chalk on the floor, the room was devoid of any furniture.

 “What are you doing here?”
 I asked, trying to be as gentle as possible.
-I didn’t have a chance to see what kind of appearance the door gave me as I entered into the world of the living.
-It wasn’t that I didn’t trust the room’s discretion, but, I hoped that I was wearing something befitting a kind woman who just so happened to collect shattered dreams.
+I didn’t have a chance to see what kind of appearance the door gave me as I entered into the World of the Living.
+It wasn’t that I didn’t trust, my room’s discretion, but I hoped that I was wearing something befitting a kind woman who just so happened to collect shattered dreams.

 “Interested?”
-She then turned her entire body over, placed both her hands onto her hips, and with a surprisingly haughty attitude, continued, “This place is empty, there’s nothing here, what could you be interested in?”
+She turned her entire body over, placed both her hands onto her hips, and with a haughty tone, continued, “This place is empty, there’s nothing here, what could you be interested in?”
 She was still a child in elementary school and yet she had berated me for inquiry.
-My hobby had just become interesting.